People

 Bernadette.Fausto@jefferson.edu

-I am a research faculty member and a co-investigator on our NIH/NIA-funded longitudinal cohort study and exercise randomized controlled trial.
+I am a faculty member and a co-investigator on our NIH/NIA-funded longitudinal cohort study and exercise randomized controlled trial.
 I oversee study design and implementation; mentor research trainees; and lead the preparation of grant proposals and manuscripts.
 I love listening to metal/hardcore/punk music, playing music (guitar, piano, flute), running, playing fútbol, and reading dystopian/post-apocalyptic sci-fi!

 MIRAY BUDAK, PhD